Kalilou Traoré

 Kalilou Mohamed Traoré (born 9 September 1987) is a Malian former professional footballer who played as midfielder.

-Career
+Club career

 Traoré began his career with AS Real Bamako in 2005.
 He signed a contract with Wydad Casablanca in the summer of 2006.
 In July 2007 he played on loan to Hassania Agadir and returned to Wydad Casablanca on 14 July 2008.

 Traoré signed with NK Istra 1961 in August 2008.
 After his successful first season with 9 goals in 27 games, he was linked with Hajduk Split and NK Dinamo Zagreb.

 He signed with OB in 2010.

 In September 2012, Traoré joined Sochaux.
 In June 2014, he agreed the termination of his contract with Sochaux.

+International career

+He made 16 appearances for Mali between 2010 and 2013, scoring his only goal in a qualifying match against the Botswana.